aws-asean-builders/aws-summit2019-techfest/module-2/README.md

 In Module 2, you will create a new microservice hosted using [AWS Fargate](https://aws.amazon.com/fargate/) on [Amazon Elastic Container Service](https://aws.amazon.com/ecs/) so that your Mythical Mysfits website can have a application backend to integrate with.
 AWS Fargate is a deployment option in Amazon ECS that allows you to deploy containers without having to manage any clusters or servers.
 For our Mythical Mysfits backend, we will use Python and create a Flask app in a Docker container behind a Network Load Balancer.
 These will form the microservice backend for the frontend website to integrate with.

-### Creating the Core Infrastructure using AWS CloudFormation
+### Core Infrastructure

 Before we can create our service, we need to create the core infrastructure environment that the service will use, including the networking infrastructure in [Amazon VPC](https://aws.amazon.com/vpc/), and the [AWS Identity and Access Management](https://aws.amazon.com/iam/) Roles that will define the permissions that ECS and our containers will have on top of AWS.
-We will use [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to accomplish this.
+We have used [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to accomplish this.
 AWS CloudFormation is a service that can programmatically provision AWS resources that you declare within JSON or YAML files called *CloudFormation Templates*, enabling the common best practice of *Infrastructure as Code*.

-We have provided a CloudFormation template to create all of the necessary Network and Security resources in /module-2/cfn/core.yml.
-This template will create the following resources:
+We have deployed a CloudFormation template to create all of the necessary Network and Security resources in /module-2/cfn/core.yml.
+This template has created the following resources:

 * [**An Amazon VPC**](https://aws.amazon.com/vpc/) - a network environment that contains four subnets (two public and two private) in the 10.0.0.0/16 private IP space, as well as all the needed Route Table configurations.
 The subnets for this network are created in separate AWS Availability Zones (AZ) to enable high availability across multiple physical facilities in an AWS Region.
 Learn more about how AZs can help you achieve High Availability [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).
 * [**Two NAT Gateways**](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) (one for each public subnet, also spanning multiple AZs) - allow the containers we will eventually deploy into our private subnets to communicate out to the Internet to download necessary packages, etc.